-• Submit documentation of a minimum forty hours of observation of occupational therapy services (form in application packet)

-• Submit three reference forms: one from an employer or non-relative and one or more from an instructor (form in application packet)

-• Submit an Autobiographical Statement of 1000 words or fewer.

-Provide evidence of at least one instructional experience in the arts or media (high school or community college course, private instruction, Community Arts certificate, etc.)
+- Submit documentation of competency in computer technology and information seeking skills - Submit documentation of a minimum forty hours of observation of occupational therapy services (form in application packet). - Submit three reference forms: one from an employer or nonrelative and one or more from an instructor (form in application packet). - Submit an autobiographical statement of 1,000 words or less. - Provide evidence of at least one instructional experience in the arts or media (high school or community college course, private instruction, Community Arts certificate, etc.)